 Hello and thanks or topping by.
 When I am not educating, I enjoy time with family, video games, and music.
 I believe everyone has the potential to achieve success, all you need is support, persistence, and confidence.

 Braille is often a language that most people do not think of, as it is a highly specific language that is only used by a small set of what is already a small subset of the population.
 Whereas 25% of the 2 million people with hearing impairment use sign language, only 10% of the 1.3 million people who are legally blind in the US are Braille readers.
 Of blind children, only 10% are learning the language.
 This is a huge crisis we are facing because it is becoming increasingly clear that we are not doing enough to help the blind community.
 According to the National Federation of the Blind, over 70% of blind adults are unemployed and as many as 50% of blind high school students drop out.
 Not to be funny, but we are turning a blind eye to the problem.
-Even finding Braille tutors near me can be virtually impossible thanks to the limited teaching options.
+Even finding Braille tutors near me can be virtually impossible thanks to the limited teaching options for special needs tutors.

 In 2003, there were just 6,700 full-time teachers of blind students, serving a population of 93,600 students.
 That amounts to 14 students per teacher, which might be okay if everyone was evenly distributed across the country and it worked out that way, but it is clearly not feasible.
 Per year, only 375 to 416 new teachers graduate from university programs.
 There is no national certification for teaching Braille, so what you get varies person to person.
 As text-to-speech gets better, the need for Braille has lessened, which has also contributed to more people moving away from it.